 This might also be a good time for you to buy new patio furniture for the next year.
 As furniture suppliers start switching their inventory from summer to autumn, be on the lookout for marked-down patio furniture that will look great in your garden come spring.

-Step Ten: Clear out the garden shed
+Clear out the garden shed

 One thing that you might not have thought about is giving the garden shed, itself, some loving winter prep.
 You’re not going to be using your shed as much during the cooler months, which is ideal for pests to move in and make themselves comfortable.